AlexKhlybov/gCMS_electroplace/README.md

-# GarpixCMS Empty Template
+# Electroplace on GarpixCMS

-Cookiecutter template for GarpixCMS == 1.0.0.
+Electronics store built using GarpixCRM.

 ## Install